Get 20% OFF your perfect routine. Take our health quiz.

 Can CBD cause headaches?

-It can, but this is often due to dehydration or low-quality ingredients (like solvents) in cheap oils.
+It can, but this is often due to dehydration or low-quality ingredients.
 Drinking water usually helps.

 Will CBD upset my stomach?